pyeventsourcing/eventsourcing-eventstoredb/README.md

 ## Getting started

 Define aggregates and applications in the usual way.
-Please note, aggregate sequences  in EventStoreDB start from position `0`, so set INITIAL_VERSION on your aggregate classes accordingly.
+Please note, "streams" in EventStoreDB are constrained to start from position `0`, and this package expects the `originator_version` of the first event in an aggregate sequence to be `0`, so you must set `INITIAL_VERSION` on your aggregate classes to `0`.

 ```python
 from eventsourcing.application import Application